MHMALEK/Cloudflare-playwright/readme.md

 Please note that you'll need to have Playwright and Playwright Stealth set up and configured properly to use this module.

-Feel free to customize the usage instructions and provide any additional information or examples as needed in your README.md file.

-Remember to include any relevant installation or setup instructions specific to your module and provide guidance on how users can incorporate the module into their own projects.

 # API Reference